 - Through-out tested on Nikon d5100 + 18-55 mm kit lens

-- Controlled introduction of blur to reduce moiré artifacts for HD DSLR video.
+- Works by a controlled introduction of blur to reduce moiré artifacts for HD DSLR video by using an astigmatic lens.
 The blur depends on focal length and aperture according to the table below.
 See more [here],

 - Standard screw-on filter frame (sizes 49, 52, 55, 58, 62, and 72 mm)